Skip to main content

 CSTEP and CPOP merged in 2012 to create Cornell’s Pre Professional Programs, more commonly known as P3.

-1986: New York State establishes the Collegiate Science and Technology Entry Program (CSTEP) focused on increasing participation of underrepresented groups and/or low-income students in pursuit of careers in STEM and/or fields requiring licensure (e.g., medicine and law).
+1986: New York State establishes the Collegiate Science and Technology Entry Program (CSTEP) focused on increasing the number of students from under-represented groups who are pursuing professional licensure and careers in mathematics, science, technology and health-related fields.
 Cornell University opens its first CSTEP program.

 2008: Cornell University launches CPOP, a mirror program of CSTEP, for out-of-state students.